Key Takeaways

 Your parental instinct might be to treat your adult child as though they were a child again but it’s important to remember they are a grown up.
 You might also worry about protecting them and not showing them how you feel but cancer doesn’t just affect the person with the diagnosis so it’s normal if you are struggling to process the news and aren’t able to always maintain a positive outlook.

-How to help your daughter or son with cancer
+How to support your daughter or son with cancer

 Be aware of their partner and try not to be overbearing